What is Mohs Micrographic Surgery?

 Finding the Right Surgeon for Your Mohs Micrographic Surgery

 When you’re diagnosed with skin cancer, it can be scary and overwhelming.
 We understand that you want a trusted and experienced doctor who has devoted their career to focus on the field of skin cancer treatment and reconstruction.
 You want an expert with unparalleled surgical experience.
 And finally, you want a physician who will listen to you and deliver extra effort in their care.
-This is Dr. Joseph F. Greco, a top Mohs surgeon in Sarasota and beyond.
+This is Dr. Joseph F. Greco, a top Mohs surgeon in Sarasota & Venice, FL, and beyond.

 Mohs Surgery: The Most Effective Treatment for Skin Cancer